hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

   * The idea of payments in general.
 Transactions might need to be paid for, transactions can be used for money/tokens transfer.
-  * Concept of different Payment Methods that can be plugged to libindy (like Sovrin tokens, Bitcoin tokens and etc...).
+  * Concept of different Payment Methods that can be plugged to libindy (like Sovrin tokens, Bitcoin tokens, Visa and etc...).
 A payment method in libindy might be identified by prefix: “pay:sov” could be the prefix for the Sovrin token payment method, and “pay:xyz” could be the prefix for a different payment method.
   * Concept of Payment Address that is common for supported Payment Methods.
 Different